tkaprol/cfs-dashboard/README.md

 ### `npm start`

-Ensure the correct setup of KeyCloack Realm and Clients
+Ensure the correct setup of KeyCloak Realm and Clients